TRY: seeing your on life this very day as a journey and as an adventure.

 India.
 Let’s do this.

 Love enters your life.
 Sweeps you up and takes you on wild careless adventures.
 Love carries you then drops you on your face.
-Left broken and ashamed for giving all that you’ve got.
+Left broken and ashamed for giving it all away.

 Of these love stories, I’ve got enough.
 It’s all in the lessons and learning to rise up.